 Ensure this with a humidifier or by placing it in a tray filled with water.

 For the maximum growth of their lush green leaves, the best solution would be to use medium-balanced fertilizers with a ratio of 10:10:10 of nitrogen, phosphorous, and potassium.

 The pot should be larger than the previous pot, approximately 2,3 inches larger.
-Make sure the new pot is big enough to settle the soil and root ball adequately.
+Ensure the new pot is big enough to adequately settle the soil and root ball.
 Also, make sure the soil is well-drained.

-Pruning Philodendron Goeldii is not necessary, considering they don’t take up space.
+Pruning Philodendron goeldii is unnecessary, considering they don’t take up space.
 But if you want to do pruning, then make sure to do it lightly.
 This would help to make the plant bushier and full of life.